opengl106/pj_hanja/README.md

 * Got     : 主 예수의 恩惠가 모든 者들에게 있을지어다 아멘[END]

 loss: 0.0138 - masked_accuracy: 0.9972 - val_loss: 0.0497 - val_masked_accuracy: 0.9940

+## Efficiency

+Comparing to the [RNN Model](https://github.com/opengl106/t2_h2h_converter/tree/RNN_version_archive), this transformer one shows better performance on the quality and correctness of transcripted hanjas.
+However, on time cost, it is 40 times worse than the RNN version.
+As KV-cache itself is not implemented in my version, the real necessary computational cost may be actually 1/4 or less, but still one magnitude larger than that of an RNN.
+This proves that transformers have way less fixed cost (for the training part) and more margin cost (for the application part), thus more apt as a valid business mode.

 # 待验证：道与逻格斯